igor-chalenko/CMakeUtilities/doc/source/Logging.rst

 =======

 This module implements a set of functions for logging messages either to a console or to a file.
-The messages have the following format:
+Every message has a context that acts as a searchable tag, and optional parameters that will be substituted into the message by replacing placeholders `{1}`, `{2}`, etc. Output have the following format:

 .. code-block::

   [<timestamp>][<context>][<level>] <message after substitutions>

-All logging functions accept an additional argument `context`, which acts as a tag in the message being logged.
-Here's a few examples:
+For example,

 .. code-block:: cmake